Ryan378-code/ryan1_2025/_posts/Foundation/2024-10-15-sprint-2-final.md

                 this.ctx = this.canvas.getContext('2d');
                 this.spriteImage = new Image();
                 this.spriteImage.src = sprite.src;
-                // Ensure the draw function is called only after the image loads this.spriteImage.onload = () => this.startAnimation();
+                this.spriteImage.onload = () => this.startAnimation();
                 this.spriteImage.onerror = () => console.error('Failed to load image:', this.sprite.src);
             }
-            // Method to change position based on conditions updatePosition() {
+            // Methods to change the position based on conditionals and nested conditionals updatePosition() {
                 const { x, y } = this.sprite.position;
                 const canvasWidth = this.canvas.width;